V-Sekai/manuals/decisions/20211129-create-a-godot-engine-asset-store-service-on-elixir-and-on-sqlite.md

-# Create a Godot Engine asset store service on elixir and on sqlite.
+# Accepted: Create a Godot Engine asset store service on elixir and on sqlite.

 - Status: accepted <!-- draft | rejected | accepted | deprecated | superseded by -->
 - Deciders: V-Sekai,fire,